-THE CONTROLLER CARDS
+THE CONTROL CARDS

-The hot-swappable Controller Cards connect the TLX320 to an External CPU.
+The hot-swappable Control Card connects the TLX48 to an External CPU.
 The RS-232 serial port may be used for third party controller integration (such as Crestron, AMX or home-spun interfaces).
-Also, the SMP Software may be used to control the switch via the LAN port.
+Also, the SMP Software may be used to control the Switch via the LAN port.

-A Back-up Controller Card ensures uninterrupted functionality if the Primary Controller Card should fail or need to be replaced.
-The Primary Controller Card should always be in the upper controller slot.
-The Back-up Card must have a LAN connection that allows it to communicate with both the Primary Controller and the SMP (required for the Back-up Controller to take control of the switch).
-Both controller cards must have the same CPU module/Processor.
+A Back-up Control Card ensures uninterrupted functionality if the Primary Control Card should fail or need to be replaced.
+The Primary Control Card should always be in the left controller slot.
+The Back-up Control Card (sometimes referred to as a Secondary or Fail-Over Control Card) must have a LAN connection that allows it to communicate with both the Primary Control Card and the SMP (required for the Back-up Control Card to take control of the TLX48).
+Both Control Cards must have the same CPU Module/Processor.
+(Also see Safely Remove an Active Control Card or Shut Down of the System on pg.
+24 for more on Primary and Back-up Control Cards.)